 We work with several kinds of host families: single women with or without children, young couples, and more traditional families with children.
 Some live within walking distance of SUMC, some are in the city center, and others live in more residential areas of Madrid that are an easy commute to campus.

-This housing option includes a half-board meal plan (14 meals per week: daily breakfast and either lunch or dinner); a double or single room; laundry and cleaning services; and internet access.
+This housing option includes a full-board meal plan; a double or single room; laundry and cleaning services; and internet access.
 Host families tend to be more flexible than student residences when it comes to schedules, dietary preferences, laundry needs, etc. Please note, though: Visitors and overnight guests are not allowed in host family accommodations.

 More About Meals